NCAR/climate-primer-water/doc/ch5_attribution.rst

   - Short-term natural cycles of increased warming interspersed with cooling (or slower warming) will be superimposed on the overall long-term warming

-  - Average snow cover and snowpack in the United States is likely to decrease through the 21st century
+  - Average snow cover and snowpack in the United States are likely to decrease through the 21st century

   - Precipitation extremes (wet and dry) are likely to continue increasing through the 21st century, with some regional trends toward either more wet or more dry